-There are a few other deviations from state ADU law in the draft ordinance that seem like they do not apply to Trinidad or that could conflict with Coastal Act protections.
+There are a few other deviations from state ADU law in the draft ordinance that are intended to protect coastal resources and access.
 One is the parking requirements.
 State law limits the situations under which a local jurisdiction can require parking space(s) for an ADU.
 I am proposing that we include a parking requirement where there is no on-street parking (e.g Wagner, Pacific) and when parking spaces for the primary unit are impacted.
 Coastal Commission staff will need to discuss this with HCD staff, but are supportive of the proposed language.

 Another deviation is in the number of J/ADUs allowed per parcel.
 The state law gets very complicated when it comes to multifamily housing.
 I left most of that out for brevity since it hardly applies to Trinidad.
 One final detail I haven't worked out is front yard setback requirements.
 Another change in 2023 that the State made was to not allow a front yard setback requirement if it would preclude construction of an ADU at least 800 sq. ft. in size.
 I did not add that provision since the law changed, and we will let HCD weigh in on it; the Coastal Commission hasn't dealt with that specific provision yet.